ipinggenetika/global.hackathon/Teams/Genetika/ABOUT.md

 #Genetika
-Our team is based from our community when we are in collegue
+Our team is based from our community when we are in collegue, altough we had separated in other location in Indonesia, but we still work together

 ##About US
 1. iping, im a web developer